-Hyperthreading is Intel's term for running multiple threads in the same processor core.
-Two threads running in the same core will always compete for the same resources, such as cache, instruction decoder and execution units.
-If any of the shared resources are limiting factors for the performance then there is no advantage to using hyperthreading.
+Two or more threads running in the same core will always compete for the same resources, such as cache, instruction decoder and execution units.
+If any of the shared resources are limiting factors for the performance of a single thread then there is no advantage in running two threads in each core.
 On the contrary, each thread may run at less than half speed because of cache evictions and other resource conflicts.
 But if a large fraction of the time goes to cache misses, branch misprediction, or long dependency chains then each thread will run at more than half the single-thread speed.
-In this case there is an advantage to using hyperthreading, but the performance is not doubled.
+In this case there is an advantage to using simultaneous multithreading, but the performance is not doubled.
 A thread that shares the resources of the core with another thread will always run slower than a thread that runs alone in the core.